 These employees tend to work well in team environments and carry the team along with them.
 They collaborate well with coworkers and help drive the effectiveness of the team.

-This type of employees are generally natural leaders.
+This type of employee is generally a natural leader.
 They like to connect with others at the workplace.
 They like to be part of large teams and lead them or play significant roles in them.

 Recognizing such employees publicly boosts their productivity and efficiency significantly.
-Individual recognition works the best for them rather than being recognized as part of a team.
+Hence, individual recognition works best for them rather than being recognized as part of a team.

-These employees feel motivated when they are recognized by their co-workers.
-They are likely to receive peer appreciation on the company’s employee recognition platform.
+Also, these employees feel motivated when they are recognized by their co-workers.
+So, they are like it when receive peer appreciation on the company’s employee recognition platform.

-Such employees should also be appreciated for their positivity and making the workplace lively and interesting, apart from their on-the-job performance.
+In fact, such employees should also be appreciated for their positivity and for making the workplace lively and interesting, apart from their on-the-job performance.